Sup2point0/Assort/~poetry/Quantitative Quantitivity.md

 and overly developed prose
 No commas, punctuation
 and way too complex sentence construction,
-yet comprehensive,
+Yet comprehensive,
 certainly extensive,
 Covering all that needs to be said,
 while coming across as very well read,
-and even if that may not be the case...
+And even if that may not be the case
+it’s them who win the race
+I think, at least,
+or maybe my prowess has just deceased
+and I’m delusional
+My mind has gone diagonal
+They say don’t sell
+yourself short, but well
+I just can’t write, or speak,
+or read, or leak
+ideas that quick
+or think
+ahead by 20 paragraphs
+If only I could write just half
+as fast as I could type
+then life
+would suck less
+Ah, this is a mess.

 <br>